-Michael Pollan is an author, activist, journalist, and professor of journalism at the UC Berkeley Graduate School of Journalism.
-His research focuses mainly on the industrial food chain.
-He emphasizes how cooking is one of the simplest and most important steps people can take to improve their family’s health, build communities, help fix our broken food system, and perhaps most importantly, break our growing dependence on corporations.
+Michael Pollan is an author, activist, journalist, and professor at the UC Berkeley Graduate School of Journalism whose research focuses mainly on the industrial food chain.
+He emphasizes how cooking is one of the simplest and most important steps people can take toward improving their family’s health, and argues that it can help us to build communities, fix our broken food system, and perhaps most importantly, break our growing dependence on corporations.

 If the potatoes for sale have these markings, McDonald’s won’t buy them, and the only way to eliminate this problem is through the use of a pesticide called methamidophos (Monitor) “that is so toxic that the farmers who grow these potatoes in Idaho won’t venture outside and into their fields for five days after they spray.”